 This 132m (436ft) armed cargo ship sits perfectly upright on the sandy bottom, between 5 and 37 depth.
 The “Fuji” transported parts of Zero Fighter Aircraft including engine parts, propeller blades and fuel cells, visible in her holds.

-Deeper inside the wreck, Mitsubishi A5m Claude & A6M parts can be discovered.
-The bow gun is encrusted with corals and the outer wreck supports sea fans, soft corals & anemones.
+Deeper inside the wreck, you will be able to discover Mitsubishi A5m Claude & A6M parts The bow gun is encrusted with corals and the outer wreck supports sea fans, soft corals & anemones.